M-Devloo/Cube-350-Smart-meter/README.md

 **Development**: [![Build Status](https://travis-ci.com/M-Devloo/Cube-350-Smart-meter.svg?branch=development)](https://travis-ci.com/M-Devloo/Cube-350-Smart-meter)

-## Getting Started
+## Getting Started (Hardware)
-These instructions will provide you a copy of the project and allows you to get the library up and running on your local machine.
+These instructions will allows you to get the library up and running on your local machine.

 ### Prerequisites
 ```